ntduoc/HubChartPattern_D365FO/README.md

 # HubChartPattern_D365FO
 Using form with HubChartpattern in Dynamics AX Finance and Operation (D365FO) Imaging that we need to show number of sales order of each Customer by Year and Month.
-This project to show you step by step to do that (see attachted video file).
+This project will show you step by step to do that (see attachted video file).

 #MAIN COMPONENTS:
 Table: